Nico Hoerner Player Props: Cubs vs. Orioles

-On Saturday, Nico Hoerner (.286 slugging percentage in past 10 games, with zero homers) and the Chicago Cubs play the Baltimore Orioles, whose starting pitcher will be Kyle Gibson.
-First pitch is at 2:20 PM ET.
+On Sunday, Nico Hoerner (coming off going 2-for-4 with two doubles and two RBI) and the Chicago Cubs face the Baltimore Orioles, whose starting pitcher will be Dean Kremer.
+First pitch is at 1:05 PM ET.

-In his last appearance, he had two hits (going 2-for-5 with two RBI) against the Orioles.
+He collected two extra-base hits in his last game (2-for-4 with two doubles and two RBI) against the Orioles.

 Nico Hoerner Game Info & Props vs. the Orioles